A Criminal Record Check, also known as a Police Certificate, is an essential element of any visa application.

 How will the Police Certificate be supplied and how long does it take?

-Certificates will only be provided in a physical format and are sent directly to the applicant only, not to the embassy or other authority.
+Certificates will only be provided in a physical format and are sent directly to the applicant only, not to the Consulate or other authority.

 Standard service – 12 working days to process (not including weekends or Bank holidays) plus a few days for delivery.